Veritius/thalassophobia/README.md

 The dylib shenanigans are a result of how the Rust toolchain works - hopefully it improves in future.

+***

+The `client` package has several feature flags to disable parts of the game.
+All are enabled by default.
+- `multiplayer` - Allows the client to join, but not host, multiplayer lobbies.
+- `hosting` - Allows the client to host multiplayer lobbies.
+Implies `multiplayer`.

 ## Contributing
 Before contributing, please read the [licensing](#license) section to understand how your work will be used.